Choosing The Best Espresso Machine For Home

 This Siemens machine is the only Macchiato featured in our test.
 However, it’s a Siemens so we’ve high hopes for the quality of workmanship and design!

-The Siemens has a single-boiler with heat exchanger system.
-Not quite fast enough to keep up with the pace of a fully commercial setting, more than capable for a busy household or small office though.
+Siemens has a single-boiler with a heat exchanger system.
+Not quite fast enough to keep up with the pace of a fully commercial setting, more than capable of a busy household or small office though.

-Then again you could argue that $1200 for a Siemens coffee machine is actually a steal and once they don’t cut costs on the internal bits who cares what it looks like!
+Then again you could argue that $1200 for a Siemens coffee machine is actually a steal and once they don’t cut costs on the internal bits who care what it looks like!

 9. Gaggia 14101 Classic Espresso Machine, Brushed Stainless Steel